izzypt/DRF-Guide/README.md

 ```

 I have also refactored the code to change from "Movie" to watchlist and added views and serializers for the new model ```StreamPlatform```

+# Django Models Relationships

+It is important to know the most basic relationships we can establish between Django models.

+- One to One RelationShip
+- One to Many
+- Many to Many

+<a href="https://docs.djangoproject.com/en/3.1/topics/db/examples/">Click here to check Django documentation</a>